diogo-simoes/i18njs/README.md

 	```

 Calling `i18n.lang('en')` will not only update i18n's state but also perform another traverse.
-Also `i18n.localize()` should be called after any dynamic update that might have changed the DOM.
+Also `i18n.localize()` should be called after performing any dynamic changes to the DOM.

 ## JSON contract ##

-There is only one rule you must follow when modeling these bundles: leaf nodes must have language keys!
+There is only one rule you must follow when modeling these bundles: **leaf nodes must have language keys!**
 For instance, if you are passing this structure:
 ```javascript
 {